Hidden Colorado Gem: Penitente Canyon

-History buffs will relish the American Indian and Spanish history in the area.
+History buffs will relish the Native American and Spanish history in the area.
 The canyon got its name from Los Hermanos Penitentes, a Spanish religious sect that favored Pentinente Canyon for its solitude in the 1880s.
 When you visit to capture a bit of your own solace and spirituality, don’t miss the Virgin of Guadalupe painted high on a canyon wall and the ruts of ox carts that remain from the days when the Old Spanish Trail traversed the area.

 Start your own Penitente Canyon adventure from the town of La Garita which is located just west of U.S. Hwy.
 285. Travel west on County Road G very briefly until you reach a fork in the road.
 Head south (left) at the fork, which is unpaved County Road 38A.
 You’ll see the Penitente Canyon turn-off about half a mile down the road.

-Photo: Courtesy of Joseph.
-Kolupke.
+Photo: Courtesy of Joseph Kolupke.